InformaticsMatters/dls-fragalysis-stack-openshift/README.md

-# OpenShift, CI/CD and Graph processing support for Fragalysis Stack
+# OpenShift and CI/CD processing support for Fragalysis Stack
 A collection of software and files to support the CI/CD deployment of the [Fragalysis] Stack.
-This essentially contains the tools to manage the [Jenkins] CI/CD deployment to [OpenShift] using [ansible] and the material used to assist the generation of a [neo4j] graph representation of the underlying molecule data using [nextflow].
+This essentially contains the tools to manage the [Jenkins] CI/CD deployment to [OpenShift] using [ansible].

 Distributed amongst a number of sub-directories: -